-Market research firm Euromonitor International predicts that retail sales (excluding business-to-business, or B2B, sales) of computer monitors here will rise by 4,500 units this year to almost 50,000 units - a 10 per cent increase over that last year.
+Market research firm Euromonitor International predicts retail sales (excluding business-to-business, or B2B, sales) of computer monitors in Singapore to rise by 4,500 units this year to almost 50,000 units - a 10 per cent increase over last year.
 This would also be the highest sales figure recorded by Euromonitor for monitors in Singapore since 2015.

-A handful of manufacturers surveyed by The Straits Times say their monitor sales here have risen in the past three months compared with the same period last year.
-Their growth ranges from 30 per cent to 500 per cent.
+A handful of manufacturers surveyed by The Straits Times said their monitor sales here have risen in the past three months compared to the same period last year.
+Their growth range from 30 to 500 per cent.

 Omdia says global monitor shipments will remain flat this year at around 0.4 per cent growth to reach around 127 million monitors shipped.

-Sales manager Edwin Tan, 46, who bought a gaming monitor during the circuit breaker period, says: "Since work from home was implemented, I have started to use my gaming PC for work too.
-I was already thinking of getting a high refresh rate monitor for first-person shooter games and, as a bonus, having two monitors definitely helps with my productivity when it comes to doing work on my gaming PC."
+Sales manager Edwin Tan, 46, who bought a gaming monitor during the circuit breaker period, says: "Since work from home was implemented, I started to use my gaming PC for work too.
+I was already thinking of getting a high refresh rate monitor for FPS (first-person shooter) games and as a bonus, having two monitors definitely helps with my productivity when it comes to doing work on my gaming PC."

-Mr Tan picked a 165Hz high refresh rate monitor that enables a smoother gameplay experience compared with standard monitors that have a 60Hz refresh rate.
+Mr Tan picked a 165Hz high refresh rate monitor that enables a smoother gameplay experience compared to standard monitors with a 60Hz refresh rate.

 GAMING MONITORS RISING

 Gaming monitors, while still a niche segment, are growing faster than non-gaming models, says Mr Himuro.
-He estimates that global shipments of gaming monitors this year will increase by 41 per cent year on year to reach around 10 million units.
+He estimates that global shipments of gaming monitors in 2020 will increase by 41 per cent year-on-year to reach around 10 million units.

 Analysts also point to portable monitors as an upcoming trend.
 These battery-powered, thin and light monitors connect to notebooks and even smartphones through USB-C. With modern workers increasingly mobile, they may find portable monitors that can be carried between their homes and their offices a useful computer peripheral.